data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/swift.md

          | public   | Public (default, choose this if not sure)
          | internal | Internal (use internal service net)
          | admin    | Admin

-   --swift-leave-parts-on-error
-      If true avoid calling abort upload on a failure.

-      It should be set to true for resuming uploads across different sessions.

-   --swift-no-chunk
-      Don't chunk files during streaming upload.

-      When doing streaming uploads (e.g. using rcat or mount) setting this flag will cause the swift backend to not upload chunked files.

-      This will limit the maximum upload size to 5 GiB.
-However non chunked files are easier to deal with and have an MD5SUM.

-      Rclone will still chunk files bigger than chunk_size when doing normal copy operations.

-   --swift-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS: